-Id. (the Supreme Court - while affirming the appellate court ruling, vacated its reasoning).

-Although 2018 was a quiet year for take home cases in California, at least one California Appellate Court granted Summary Judgment in favor of Defendant in a take-home exposure Case.
+- Id. (the Supreme Court while affirming the appellate court ruling, vacated its reasoning). - Although 2018 was a quiet year for take home cases in California, at least one California Appellate Court granted Summary Judgment in favor of Defendant in a take-home exposure Case.
 See Foglia v.
-Moore Dry Dock Co., No. A142125, 2018 WL 1193683, at \12 (Cal.
+Moore Dry Dock Co., No. A142125, 2018 WL 1193683, at 12 (Cal.
 Ct.
 App.
 Mar.
 8, 2018).
-This shows that Summary Judgment is still a viable option for defendants in a post-Kessler era.

-384 P.3d 283 (Cal.
-2016).

-Kesner made the rounds in 2021 in non-asbestos take-home claims in California.
+This shows that Summary Judgment is still a viable option for defendants in a post-Kessler era. - 384 P.3d 283 (Cal.
+2016). - Kesner made the rounds in 2021 in non-asbestos take-home claims in California.
 It was found not applicable to public entities in City of Los Angeles v.
 Superior Court, 62 Cal.App.5th (2021).
-Specifically, the Second District Court of Appeals granted a writ of mandate based, in part, on the Respondent, Barbara Wong, having no contact with the premises in question in relation to her takehome typhus claims, and finding that the Kesner rational did not apply to a public entity.
+Specifically, the Second District Court of Appeals granted a writ of mandate based, in part, on the Respondent, Barbara Wong, having no contact with the premises in question in relation to her take-home typhus claims, and finding that the Kesner rational did not apply to a public entity.
 Kesner also came up in See's Candies, Inc., et al., v.
-Superior Court of California for the County of Los Angeles, 73 Cal.App.5th 66 (2021) when the Court found that COVID-19 take-home claims were not "derivative" of the COVID-19 infection, and thus not preempted by the California Workers' Compensation Act; in its decision, the court noted the public policy concerns addressed in Kesner in relation to extending liability, but it also found that Kesner was not instructive in the Court's application of the derivative injury doctrine.
+Superior Court of California for the County of Los Angeles, 73 Cal.App.5th 66 (2021) when the Court found that COVID-19 take-home claims were not "derivative" of the COVID-19 infection, and thus not pre-empted by the California Workers' Compensation Act; in its decision, the court noted the public policy concerns addressed in Kesner in relation to extending liability, but it also found that Kesner was not instructive in the Court's application of the derivative injury doctrine.
 Finally, Kesner has been cited in another COVID-19 take-home case, Kuciemba v.
-Victory Woodworks, Inc., pending in the United States Court of Appeals, Ninth

-Circuit, No. 21-15963, D.C.
-No. 3:20cv-09355-MMC, in which the Court certified two issues for the California Supreme Court: 1) is take-home COVID-19 a derivative injury under California's Workers' Compensation Act; and 2) do employers owe a duty to households regarding COVID-19?
-The certification remains pending.

-Kesner, 384 P.3d at 292.

-California decisions addressing employers and premises owner takehome liability prior to the time period addressed in Kesner include Horner v.
+Victory Woodworks, Inc., pending in the United States Court of Appeals, Ninth Circuit, No. 21-15963, D.C.
+No. 3:20-cv-09355-MMC, in which the Court certified two issues for the California Supreme Court: 1) is take-home COVID-19 a derivative injury under California's Workers' Compensation Act; and 2) do employers owe a duty to households regarding COVID-19?
+On July 6, 2023, the California Supreme Court answered both questions in the negative holding that employers owe no such duty under California law.
+Kuciemba v.
+Victory Woodworks, Inc., No. S274191, 2023 WL 4360826 (Cal.
+July 6, 2023).
+The court wrote that even though it was foreseeable that an employer's negligence in permitting workspace spread of the COVID-19 virus could lead to its employees' family contracting the virus, recognizing such a duty would "impose an intolerable burden on employers and society in contravention of public policy."
+Id. - Kesner, 384 P.3d at 292. - California decisions addressing employers and premises owner take-home liability prior to the time period addressed in Kesner include Horner v.

 Ford Motor Co., 2007 WL 2985271 (Cal.
 App.
 2007) (unpublished/non-citable) (sufficient evidence of foreseeability by 1945 to warrant reversal of summary judgment); Condon v.
 Union Oil of California, 2004 WL 1932847 (Cal.
 App.
 2004) (unpublished/non-citable) (sufficient evidence of foreseeability to support jury verdict for plaintiff who alleged take-home exposure from 1948 to 1966); Orona v.
 A.W.
 Chesterton, 2012 WL 10646823 (Cal.
 Super.
 2012) (sufficient evidence of foreseeability prior to 1971 or 1972 - when plaintiff left his parent's home - to warrant denial of motion for summary judgment); and Bennett v.
 A.W.
-Chesterton, Inc. (a premises/employer take-home case cited and discussed infra, where product liability claims were also asserted and alleged take-home exposure was from 1961 to 1965).
+Chesterton, Inc. (a premises/employer takehome case cited and discussed infra, where product liability claims were also asserted and alleged takehome exposure was from 1961 to 1965).